rrios4/roofing-webapp/README.md

 ## Roadmap
 - [x] Initial release, version 1.0, of the Roofing web application, featuring the ability to effectively store and manage invoices, estimates, and customer information..
-- [x] Introduce version 2.0 of the Rios Roofing Company web application, featuring a complete rewrite of the React codebase, a redesigned user experience for optimized data management, the ability to handle quote requests, a replacement of Node.js backend with Supabase technology, enhanced customer, invoice, quote and dashboard views for improved reporting capabilities, the ability to generate PDF documents for invoices and quotes and much more.
+- [x] Introduce version 2.0 of the Rios Roofing Company web application, featuring a complete rewrite of the React codebase, a redesigned user experience for optimized data management, the ability to handle leads, a replacement of Node.js backend with Supabase technology, enhanced customer, invoice, quote and dashboard views for improved reporting capabilities, the ability to generate PDF documents for invoices and quotes and much more.
 [Full changelog here](https://github.com/rrios4/roofing-webapp/releases/tag/v2.0.0)
-- [ ] Introduce version 2.5 of the Roofing Company web application, featuring a variety of improvements such as the implementation of react-tables for all current basic tables within the app, the option to send email directly to customers with just one click, a global search function across quote requests, quotes, invoices, and customers, a customer details page that lists all associated invoices, quotes, and requests, google maps integration for address fields, and the capability to upload images and documents for each quote and invoice.
+- [ ] Introduce version 2.5 of the Roofing Company web application, featuring a variety of improvements such as the implementation of react-tables for all current basic tables within the app, the option to send email directly to customers with just one click, a global search function across leads, quotes, invoices, and customers, a customer details page that lists all associated invoices, quotes, and requests, google maps integration for address fields, and the capability to upload images and documents for each quote and invoice.

 ## Package List